ChinaTravelSuccess/ChinaTravelHandbook/CONTRIBUTING.md

-# Contributing to China Travel Guide for Foreign Tourists 🇨🇳
+# Contributing to China-travel-handbook 🇨🇳

 First of all, **thank you for considering contributing to this project**! 🎉
 This project is open-source and community-driven — your help is highly appreciated.